 The Holden HQ – HZ factory air conditioning system can be brought back to better than new performance by following a few simple steps.

-Note: the WB factory AC system is a compressor cycling system rather than a POA valve-controlled system as used in HQ – HZ.
-Only a small number of parts in these systems can be re-used in a HQ – HZ set up.
+The WB system is a compressor-cycling system rather than a POA valve-controlled system as used in HQ – HZ.
 WB uses the same compressor as HQ – HZ but now labelled “Delco”.
-The condensor, evaporator unit and air distribution unit can be retrofitted into a HQ – HZ vehicle.
-However, if this system is retro-fitted to HQ – HZ, you will need to use the system in its WB configuration, ie as a cycling system with the WB accumulator and without a POA valve and separate receiver / dryer.
+The condenser and the evaporator unit on the firewall can be retrofitted into a HJ – HZ vehicles.
+However, you will need to use the system in its WB configuration, ie as a cycling system with the WB accumulator and without a POA valve and separate receiver / dryer.
 You will also need to retain the WB screw fittings on rubber hoses.